Outdoor Pickleball Complex: Feasibility in Focus

 Share Overview of ReCreate: Parks & Recreation Master Plan on Facebook Share Overview of ReCreate: Parks & Recreation Master Plan on Twitter Share Overview of ReCreate: Parks & Recreation Master Plan on Linkedin Email Overview of ReCreate: Parks & Recreation Master Plan link

-Rooted in the ReCreate: Parks & Recreation Master Plan's commitment to increasing the community's access to pickleball courts, City staff have met with active pickleball players over the last few years to explore options to address growing trends.
+(External link)Rooted in the ReCreate: Parks & Recreation Master Plan's(External link) commitment to increasing the community's access to pickleball courts, City staff have met with active pickleball players over the last few years to explore options to address growing trends.

 While the budget funds existing pickleball programs and court maintenance, the City did not have funding for staff to assess site feasibility for a future pickleball complex.
-The Fort Collins Pickleball Club agreed to fund the site assessment through City Give.
+The Fort Collins Pickleball Club agreed to fund the site assessment through City Give(External link).
 The donation from the Fort Collins Pickleball Club will only inform the City’s future decision-making, and does not guarantee an outcome.
 The funds will underwrite community engagement and the feasibility exploration of a potential 12-court outdoor complex in a community park.

 Feasibility and community engagement will be shaped and defined by City standards, including the ReCreate: Parks & Recreation Master Plan.